froukje/datamapu/content/posts/classical_ml/gradient_boosting.md

 < INTUITIVE EXPLANATION > add residuals

 In this section, we will go through the individual steps of the algorithm in detail.
+The algorithm was first described by Friedman (1999)[1].
-For the explanation of the algorithm, we will follow the notations used in [Wikipedia](https://en.m.wikipedia.org/wiki/Gradient_boosting).
+For the explanation, we will follow the notations used in [Wikipedia](https://en.m.wikipedia.org/wiki/Gradient_boosting).
 The next plot shows the very general formulation of Gradient Boosting following [Wikipedia](https://en.m.wikipedia.org/wiki/Gradient_boosting)

 < IMAGE FOR GRADIENT BOOSTING MAIN ALGORITHM STEPS >